bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: Puzzles
 * Utils by default assume default margin based on placement
-* Demo is the one that passes a custom value

 # Puzzle types
 * Play a regular hand